RHIT-CSSE/csse332/docs/zz_project.md

 * `parent` is the parent directory of our entry, which is the directory we created previously!
 * `proc_fops` are the operations that your module would support (such as reading and writing).

-So the first parameters sounds reasonable, but what the heck is the last one, `proc_fops`?
+So the first parameters sound reasonable, but what the heck is the last one, `proc_fops`?
 Where do we get that one from.
 Well, you're going to have to create it!
 That is the crux of this assignment.
-The `struct file_operations` structure is simply a structure of function pointers that you must set so that you users can read and write to the `procfs` entry for your module.
+The `struct file_operations` structure is simply a structure of function pointers that you must set so that your users can read and write to the `procfs` entry for your module.
 You can find more information about the content of this structure [here](https://tldp.org/LDP/lkmpg/2.4/html/c577.htm).
 Note that you do NOT have to implement all of the functions for this entry.
 In this step, we will focus on the `read` and `write` callbacks.
 Any